Hormones play a BIG role in how you look and feel.

 Get rid of “fake estrogens” in your body and add what your body craves…

-To ease the extreme symptoms or even make them disappear, you’d better get rid of the fake estrogen in your body, and give it what it needs to re-balance itself.
+First of all, to ease the extreme symptoms or even make them disappear, you’d better get rid of the fake estrogen in your body, and give it what it needs to re-balance itself.

 Besides from avoiding fake estrogen and hormone disruptors, as the 10 tips mentioned earlier, you can also *add a natural, low-dose version of the “feel good” hormone progesterone.

-Many women who have tried a natural formula developed by Dr. Sears, report that nearly all of their symptoms have improved or completely disappeared… in just a couple of weeks.
+Many women who have tried a natural formula developed by Dr. Sears, report that nearly all of their symptoms have improved or completely disappeared in just a couple of weeks.